ejabbered/slpkg/README.rst

 run '# slpkg update' to update package list.

-View list of repositories with command '# slpkg repo-list' or get repository information with command '# slpkg repo-info <repository>.
+View list of repositories with command '# slpkg repo-list' or get repository information with the command '# slpkg repo-info <repository>.

 Update slpkg itself simply run '# slpkg update slpkg', and slpkg check from GitHub repository if new versions are available.

-Checking packages health with command "# slpkg health" and slpkg check if files missing from package file list.
+Checking packages health with the command "# slpkg health" and slpkg check if the files missing from the package file list.

-Print dependencies status used by packages with command '# slpkg deps-status' or drawing image map dependencies with additional option '--graph=[image]'.
+Print dependencies status used by packages with the command '# slpkg deps-status' or drawing image map dependencies with the additional option '--graph=[image]'.

 Manage .new configuration files with command 'slpkg new-config' like remove, overwrite, merge etc.

-If you have already downloaded the script and the source code you can build the package with the command '# slpkg <script.tar.gz> <sources>'.
+If you have already downloaded the script and the source code you can build the package with the command '# slpkg <sbo_script.tar.gz> <sources>'.

-Manage packages in the black list with the command '# slpkg -b <packages> --add or --remove'.
+Manage the packages in the black list with the command '# slpkg -b <packages> --add or --remove'.

-Add SBo packages to queue with command '# slpkg -q <packages> --add or --remove' and manage as build, install or build and install with command '# slpkg build or install or build-install'.
+Add the SBo packages to queue with the command '# slpkg -q <packages> --add or --remove' and manage as build, install or build and install with the command '# slpkg build or install or build-install'.
 This is very useful if you want to install multiple packages together suffice to add in the right order if there are dependent packages.

-View list of packages from specific repository with command '# slpkg -l <repository>'.
+View list of the packages from specific repository with command '# slpkg -l <repository>'.
 Combine with the command 'grep' to catch the results you want.

-Check and upgrade your distribution or upgrade your packages with command '# slpkg -c <repository> --upgrade'.
-Don't forget to update packages list before (for 'slack' repository it is not necessary).
+Check and upgrade your distribution or upgrade your packages with the command '# slpkg -c <repository> --upgrade'.
+Don't forget to update the packages list before (for 'slack' repository it's not necessary).
-This command except upgrade packages will fix packages with broken dependencies.
-Switch  off automatic resolve dependencies with additional option '--resolve-off'.
-Use '--checklist' option to help you to choose easy packages.
+This command except upgrade packages will fix packages with the broken dependencies.
+Switch off automatic resolve dependencies with the additional option '--resolve-off'.
+Use '--checklist' option to help you to choose easy the packages.
 For advanced users, option '--skip' give them more power (see man page).

-The most famous command is '# slpkg -s <repository> <packages>' , this command downloads and installs packages with resolve all the dependencies or switch off resolve with additional option '--resolve-off'.
-Also additional option "--case-ins" help you find packages with case insensitive.
+The most famous command is '# slpkg -s <repository> <packages>', this command downloads, build and installs packages with the resolve all the dependencies or switch off resolve with the additional option '--resolve-off'.
+Also additional option "--case-ins" help you find the packages with case insensitive.
 Two new arguments will help you to rebuild '--rebuild' or reinstall '--reinstall' packages.
 The last one argument "--patches" help you to switch in the patches/ directory only for slack repository.

 Tracking the dependencies of a package with command '# slpkg -t <repository> <package>'.
-Displays a package dependency tree and also tells you which ones are installed on your system events.
+Displays a package dependency tree and also shows to you which ones are installed on your system events.
-Check if packages used from other packages with additional option '--check-deps' or drawing image map dependencies with additional option '--graph=[image]'.
+Check if the packages used from other packages with the additional option '--check-deps' or drawing image map dependencies with the additional option '--graph=[image]'.

-Get information description of a package with command '# slpkg -p <repository> <package>' and change color text with additional flag '--color=[]'.
+Get information description of a package with the command '# slpkg -p <repository> <package>' and change the color of text with the additional flag '--color=[]'.

-View a page SBo package on your terminal with command '# slpkg -n <package>' and then manage multiple choices such read, download, build, install etc.
+View a SBo package page on your terminal with command '# slpkg -n <package>' and then manage multiple choices such read, download, build, install etc.

-If you want to find packages from all repositories, this command will solve your hands '# slpkg -F
-<packages>'.
-It will search in all enabled repositories will find the configuration file
-'/etc/slpkg/repositories.conf' will print all the packages that match the description that you enter.
+If you want to find the packages of all the repositories, that command will solve your hands '# slpkg -F <packages>'.
+It will search in all the enabled repositories will find the configuration file '/etc/slpkg/repositories.conf' will print all the packages that match the description that you enter.

 If you want to see if any packages are installed on your system enter the command '# slpkg -f <packages>'.
-The surprise in the end is the reporting of packages sum and size found.
+The surprise in the end is the reporting of the packages sum and size that found.

 The next four commands '# slpkg --installpkg, --upgradepkg, --removepkg <packages>' install, upgrade, remove packages from your system events.
-Notable mention must give the command '# slpkg --removepkg <packages>' which can remove a packages with all dependencies together after editing configuration file '/etc/slpkg/slpkg.conf' (default is disable) or add additional option "--deps".
-Also you can check if packages used as dependency with additional option
+Notable mention must give the command '# slpkg --removepkg <packages>' which can remove the packages with all dependencies together after editing configuration file '/etc/slpkg/slpkg.conf'
-"--check-deps".
+(default is disable) or add additional option "--deps".
+Also you can check if the packages used as dependency with additional the option "--check-deps".
 Option "--tag" allow to remove packages with by TAG.
-Optional you can use dialog utility with additional option "--checklist" (require python2-pythondialog).
+Optional you can use the dialog utility with the additional option "--checklist" (require python2-pythondialog).

 The last command is useful to print the entire contents of a package installed on the system with the command '# slpkg -d <packages>'.

 Some examples you will see below.